-- The top-ranked project and Program Activity application, respectively, submitted by an Indian Reservation, Rancheria, or Tribally Designated Housing Entity that passes threshold and meets the HOME program requirements will be awarded HOME funds. - A minimum of 50 percent will be reserved for Rural areas as defined in Section 50199.21 of the California Health & Safety Code (HSC).
+- All tribal applicants must pass threshold and meet any minimum score requirements to be eligible for awards. - A minimum of 50 percent will be reserved for Rural areas as defined in Section 50199.21 of the California Health & Safety Code (HSC).